hdgarrood/multipac/README.md

 # multipac

 multipac is a multiplayer version of pacman.
-Since it's featured on the
-<http://purescript.org> website, I recently decided it would be nice to tidy it
-up and document it a bit, so that it can be used as a learning resource too.
+It is implemented as a client-server application; both the client and the server are written in PureScript.
+You might find it useful as a learning resource.

 ## Play